 The exhibition presents research findings through stories, photographs and objects shared by those who participated in the research project, bringing to life the experiences of Fun Palaces Makers from across the UK and where their Fun Palaces have led.

-The exhibition will also include workshops, which will be confirmed soon.
+The exhibition might also include workshops, to be confirmed.

 The exhibition opened at The Albany CaffA on 21st August 2024.
 This event brought together guests, Fun Palace makers and participants who contributed to the research.
 The event used the objects from the exhibition to create the activities; food using recipes from the Nom Nom cookbook and bubble-making activities.
 There was also a banner-making workshop, the results of which were displayed as part of the exhibition.